mgmediaweb/js-capstone-project/README.md

 # Interbike 2022

 > ##### Website project for a bicycle exhibition, where great design and good development practices were used.
-> ##### In this project the SASS stylos processor was used, where the entire design of the website for mobile and desktop was configured.
+> ##### In this project I use SASS style processor, where the entire design of the website for mobile and desktop was configured.
 Using external JSON files to provide the dynamic information.

 ## Built With